 © Denzil Green

-Roquefort is aged and ripened in these caves for a minimum of 3 months.
-After 1 month, the cheese is wrapped in tinfoil to slow down the aging to give the mould more time to grow.
+Roquefort is aged and ripened in these caves for a minimum of three months.
+After one month, the cheese is wrapped in tinfoil to slow down the aging to give the mould more time to grow.

 The cheese does not develop a rind.
 The surface does turn orangey, though.
 Inside, the cheese is ivory with blue-green veins.

 The bacteria, Penicillium roqueforti, originally occurred naturally in these same caves in Roquefort-sur-Soulzon, France.
 The caves have of course been greatly enlarged by man to hold more cheese to meet the world demand.